 The lease can only be terminated by mutual agreement.

-The number of detainees held at Guantánamo since it opened exceeds 750.
+More than 700 detainees have been held at Guantánamo since it opened.

 At least seven detainees have died in custody.

 The U.S. Defense Department spent $397.4 million to run Guantanamo Bay in 2014, down from $522.2 million in 2010.

 1903 - The new Republic of Cuba leases 45 square miles of land in Guantánamo Bay to the U.S. for construction of a naval station.
 Building on the naval station begins that same year.

 1934 - Cuba and the U.S. sign a perpetual lease that rents the 45 square miles of Cuba to the U.S. for $4,085.00 a year.

 1991 - Approximately 34,000 Haitian refugees are detained on the base after they flee a coup in Haiti.

 1994-1995 - More than 55,000 Cubans and Haitians captured at sea are kept at Guantánamo.